pockerman/cuberl/examples/rl/rl_example_2/rl_example_2.md

 using cuberl::DynMat;
 using cuberl::DynVec;
 using cuberl::rl::policies::EpsilonGreedyPolicy;
-using rlenvscpp::utils::maths::stats::BetaDist;
+using bitrl::utils::maths::stats::BetaDist;
-using rlenvscpp::utils::maths::stats::BernoulliDist;
+using bitrl::utils::maths::stats::BernoulliDist;
-using rlenvscpp::envs::bandits::MultiArmedBandits;
+using bitrl::envs::bandits::MultiArmedBandits;

 // Number of episodes to play
 uint_t N_EPISODES = 1000;